-I am excited to announce that I am open for children, family and senior sessions!
+It feels like a crazy world we are living in these days, but just know I am still here and open for children, family and senior sessions!
 Of course, this can change should the governor's orders change.
 However, I am making arrangements for rescheduling sessions and booking new ones according to "Phase two” of the governor’s plan.

 As the state starts to open up I can’t help but to be a little worried about the safety of my family and the safety of the community.
 I can tell you that I am going to do all that I can with everything in my power to protect each family I photograph until this virus is under control.